cmitsakopoulos/Paris-Saclay_Notes/POO/Dunder methods.md

     def __repr__(self):
         return f"User: {self.name}"
 ```
-Using `from typing import Dict, List` your data types can
+Using `from typing import Dict, List` your data types can be represented by test instead of symbols; aka List, instead of [].

 ## main.py
 ```python